 The Parish Council has installed a defibrillator (AED) for emergency public use at the Village Hall.
+For those who would wish to understand more about the device the User Manual is here.
+Images in this page are from the User Manuel.

 If someone is unconscious, unresponsive, not breathing or not breathing normally, they may be in cardiac arrest.
 Call 999, requesting the Ambulance service and the access code for the defibrillator at Wreningham Village Hall.
-Start CPR, this will ensure blood flows to the brain and around the body.
+Start CPR, (cardiopulmonary resuscitation), this will ensure blood flows to the brain and around the body.
 During a cardiac arrest, every minute without CPR and defibrillation will see their chance of survival reducing by 10 per cent.

 If you are alone, don’t interrupt the CPR to get a defibrillator.
 If it’s possible, send someone to find one.